 Our specific goal is to help students maintain or better their performance in classes by providing peer-led sessions outside the classroom where students are able to ask questions, make use of their peer’s knowledge, and gain a different perspective of the learning process.
 Within the guidelines of the University, the PLUS program will keep the confidentiality of each student who decides to use the program.
 This program will not only help students in their academic endeavors but open a window to learning about and pursuing a career appropriate to them.
 Through participation in PLUS, the student will learn different styles of learning and study strategies that can carry over into any class taken at the University which will not only allow them to excel in class, but in their entire academic career.

-The Office of Student Retention and Success offers the Peer-Led Undergraduate Study (PLUS) program.
+The Office of Academic Success offers the Peer-Led Undergraduate Study (PLUS) program.
 This program is available for any course with the interest and approval of the faculty member offering the course.